arkap/prototype-kernel/kernel/Documentation/bpf/troubleshooting.rst

 $((0x1b8)) insns=$((0x1b8 / 8))``).
 Do notice this size is not the
 JIT'ed program size.

-The loader code samples/bpf/bpf_load.c parse this elf file, extract needed program sections, uses the maps section and relocation section (here .relxdp_prog ) to remap the BPF_PSEUDO_MAP_FD instruction to point to the correct map (which gets created during parsing of the maps section, via standard bpf-syscall bpf_create_map).
+The loader code samples/bpf/bpf_load.c parses this elf file, extracts needed program sections, and uses the maps section and relocation section (here .relxdp_prog) to remap the BPF_PSEUDO_MAP_FD instruction to point to the correct map (which gets created during parsing of the maps section, via standard bpf-syscall `bpf_create_map`).

 .. _struct bpf_insn: http://lxr.free-electrons.com/ident?i=bpf_insn